minhazislamnafi/3inch-Nanolongrange-drone/README.md

+⚠️ Disclaimer
+The use and operation of this drone may require licenses in certain countries.
+This project is experimental and provided without any guarantee of safety or reliability.

+USE AT YOUR OWN RISK.

 🔧 Specifications

-Frame Size: 3-inch
+Frame Size: 3-inch.
 Motors: 1104 – 4300KV
-Battery Support: 2S – 3S LiPo
+Battery Support: 2S – 3S LiPo.
-Flight Controller: Custom-designed FC
+Flight Controller: Custom-designed FC.
-Firmware: Betaflight
+Firmware: Betaflight.
 RC Protocol: ExpressLRS (ELRS)
-Navigation: GPS supported
+Navigation: GPS supported.

-Use Case: Long-range FPV, exploration, and experimental flight testing
+Use Case: Long-range FPV, exploration, and experimental flight testing.

 🧠 Key Features

-✨ Lightweight and efficient long-range design
+✨ Lightweight and efficient long-range design.
-🔌 Custom flight controller hardware
+🔌 Custom flight controller hardware.
-📡 Low-latency and long-range control using ELRS
+📡 Low-latency and long-range control using ELRS.
-🛰️ GPS support for navigation and failsafe features
+🛰️ GPS support for navigation and failsafe features.
-⚙️ Fully configurable through Betaflight
+⚙️ Fully configurable through Betaflight.